 Are you about to make a purchase decision?
-Then remind yourself that and how you have managed without the respective product so far - and that you have consciously resolved to produce no more waste.
-Is it really vital and don't the other Zero Waste basic rules help?
-Only if this is the case, you should buy something new.
+Then remind yourself that and how you have managed without the product in question so far - and that you have made a conscious decision not to produce any more waste.
+Is it really vital and don't the other zero waste basic rules help?
+Only if this is the case should you buy something new.

 Refill products instead of buying them new and packaged.

-Especially the packaging of cosmetics and household products leave behind waste every time they are used up.
+The packaging of cosmetics and household products in particular leaves behind waste every time it is used up.
 It is more environmentally friendly to have the old containers refilled and continue to use them.
 Many drugstores already offer suitable refill stations.
-In addition, countless cleaning products can be made and refilled yourself.
+You can also make and refill countless cleaning products yourself.

 Upcycling things and making them yourself.

-The so-called Upcycling also helps extremely with waste avoidance.
-Because even now unusable and unrepairable things, you can usually give a second life in another role.
-In addition, countless everyday items can also be made or built yourself.
+The so-called Upcycling also helps enormously with waste avoidance.
+Even things that are now unusable and cannot be repaired can usually be given a second life in a different role.
+You can also make or build countless everyday objects yourself.

 e.g. make shopping bag from old t-shirt or Building dining table from old oak planks